 Which option seems most reasonable to you?
 I guess number 3, right?

 Not to mention that chatbots can automatically identify users’ language and, consequently, approach them in their native language from the beginning.
 That makes the experience more personalized and the service much more professional.

 The whole idea of a hotel is to offer comfort for the traveler away from home.
 More than king sizes beds, guests feel comfortable when they can be “themselves”, which includes being able to communicate in their language.
-The same can be applied on the internet.
+The same can be applied to the internet.
 Virtual and real-world have more similarities than you might think!

 Like the post?
 Share on your social media!